 - In The Movie, Jeff gets incredibly drunk, mistakes Harry in a tree for a pheasant, and shoots him.

-- Phoenix Wright of Ace Attorney fame is accused of pushing a victim toward a broken (live) electricity cable in his third game.
+- Phoenix Wright is accused of pushing a victim toward a broken (live) electricity cable in the first case of Trials and Tribulations.
 Yes, him.
 This is before he became a lawyer.
-Mia Fey is his lawyer and saves his from death row, which sparks his decision to become a lawyer.
+Mia Fey is his lawyer and saves him from death row, which sparks his decision to become a lawyer.

 - In the third case of the first game, the victim actually died by falling off the steps of a studio trailer... onto a spiky fence surrounding a flowerbed, ouch.
 And ironically, said victim had himself killed someone accidentally that way five years previously.

-- The first case of the second game has the victim being pushed from a 9 feet high walkway in a park causing him to snap his neck.
+- The first case of Justice for All has the victim being pushed from a 9-foot-high walkway in a park causing him to snap his neck.
 This case incidentally, subverts the reason why this trope is usually invoked: The killer in this case had a extremely unsympathetic motive, namely that the victim was murdered simply for being a cop.

 - In Shadowgate, if your torch ever went out, you would automatically "trip over something" and die.